jesterKing/brickoku/README.md

-Brickudo
+Brickodu
 ========

-This is code related to the Brickudo game, an orginal puzzle game developed by Nathan Letwory.
+This is code related to the Brickodu game, an orginal puzzle game developed by Nathan Letwory.

 This project also serves as a personal learning platform for the Haskell language.